ry-zakari/Wildfire-Spread-Prediction/README.md

 #### The enhanced dataset we used in this project can be found here: https://www.kaggle.com/datasets/rufaiyusufzakari/enhanced-and-modified-next-day-wildfire-spread

 ### Files and Directories Overview:
-pickle_wildfire_datasets.py: Extracts random 32×32 patches from the original data, converts them into NumPy arrays, and saves them as pickle files. pickle_full_wildfire_datasets.py: Converts the full 64×64 original data directly into NumPy arrays and pickles them.
+**`datasets.py`**: Contains custom implementations of PyTorch's `Dataset` class designed specifically for loading and managing the wildfire dataset. pickle_wildfire_datasets.py: Extracts random 32×32 patches from the original data, converts them into NumPy arrays, and saves them as pickle files. pickle_full_wildfire_datasets.py: Converts the full 64×64 original data directly into NumPy arrays and pickles them.